yhzhang0128/egos-2000/README.md

     * processes, system calls and inter-process communications
 * The **application layer** implements file system, shell and user commands.

-The definitions of `struct earth` and `struct grass` in [this header file](library/egos.h) specify the interfaces.
+The definitions of `struct earth` and `struct grass` in [this header file](library/egos.h) specify the layer interfaces.

 ### Usages and Documentation

-For compiling and running egos-2000, please read [USAGES.md](references/USAGES.md).
+For compiling and running egos-2000, please read [this document](references/USAGES.md).

-The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) introduces the privileged ISA.
+The [RISC-V instruction set manual](references/riscv-privileged-v1.10.pdf) and [SiFive FE310 manual](references/sifive-fe310-v19p04.pdf) introduce the privileged ISA and processor memory map.
-The [SiFive FE310 manual](references/sifive-fe310-v19p04.pdf) introduces the memory map, especially the GPIO, UART and SPI bus controllers.
-[This document](references/README.md) further introduces the teaching plans, architecture and development history of egos-2000.
+[This document](references/README.md) further introduces the teaching plans, architecture and development history.

 For any questions, please contact [Yunhao Zhang](https://dolobyte.net/).